shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-networks-create-vnet-classic-portal.md

 <properties
-   pageTitle="Creación de una red virtual usando el portal de Azure | Microsoft Azure" description="Obtenga información sobre cómo crear una red virtual usando el portal de Azure." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal." services="virtual-network" documentationCenter="" authors="jimdial"